 How To Hydrate Hair after Bleaching

-Hydrating your hair and reversing the damage caused by bleaching is easier than you may have imagined.
+Hydrating your hair and reversing the damage caused by bleaching is easier than you might think.
 All you need to do is tweak your hair care routine a bit.

 1. Use a Hair Mask Regularly

 If you enjoy DIY beauty hacks or want to go all-natural on your hair, you can try one of the following DIY super-hydrating hair masks to hydrate your hair after bleaching.

-Olive Oil & Honey Mask for Soft & Silky Hair
+Olive Oil and Honey Mask for Soft and Silky Hair

 Using this hair mask will give you instant results.
 However, for the best results, slather this DIY hair mask regularly.